dexie/dexie-website/cloud/docs/access-control.md

 NOTES:

 - `"*"` represents all properties except the reserved properties (`owner` and `realmId`).
 If you have `{update: {todoItems: "*"}}` permission, you can change the todoItems `title`, `done` fields etc but not its `owner` or `realmId`.
-- In order to grant permissions for all fields including `owner` and `realmId` you have to specify them explicitely:
+- In order to grant permissions for all fields including `owner` and `realmId` you have to specify them explicitly:
   ```js
   {
     update: {